MEDITATION POSITIONS: SITTING UPRIGHT

 Soothing a Busy Mind

-This is where focus is so important - by focusing your mind on a single thing (for example, focusing on the flickering of a candle, repeating a certain word, or counting your in-breaths (either out loud or silently), you can calm your mind down, and stop it generating even more thoughts...
+By focusing our mind on a single thing for example, using a mantra, mentally concentrating on a symbol, or focusing on the movement of the breath going in and out, or counting the in-breaths (either out loud or silently), we can calm our mind and stop it generating even more thoughts...

 Reference